NOTE: Because each of these steps represents a possible solution to this issue, check the computer status after completing each step.

 NOTE: These devices include, but are not limited to, a modem, floppy disk drive, network connection, USB device, printer, keyboard, or mouse.

 - Connect the AC adapter into a known working AC outlet and to the DC jack on the notebook, and then attempt to turn on the computer normally.

 - Verify the correct Sony AC adapter is being used, and not a third-party replacement AC adapter.
 To determine the model number of the AC adapter for your computer, refer to the specifications.
 Manuals are posted on your model support page.

 - Connect the AC adapter directly to a wall outlet and not to a surge protector or extension cord.

 - If the DC jack on the computer is loose or damaged, the computer may require service.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.

 - Some AC adapters have a POWER LED indicator and can be confirmed as receiving power by ensuring the LED is lit.
 If the AC adapter is damaged, or the LED is not lit or continuously flickers when plugged into a working AC outlet, the adapter must be replaced.
 Go to Parts and Accessories.